John Crichton-Stuart, 7th Marquess of Bute

-John Colum Crichton-Stuart, 7th Marquess of Bute (26 April 1958 – 22 March 2021), styled Earl of Dumfries before 1993, was a Scottish peer and a racing driver, most notably winning the 1988 24 Hours of Le Mans.
-He did not use his title and preferred to be known solely as John Bute, although he had previously been called Johnny Dumfries before his accession to the Marquessate.
-The family home is Mount Stuart House on the Isle of Bute.
+John Colum Crichton-Stuart, 7th Marquess of Bute (26 April 1958 – 22 March 2021), was a Scottish peer and racing driver, best known for winning the 24 Hours of Le Mans in 1988.
+He was known as Johnny Dumfries, or, after he succeeded his father as marquess in 1993, John Bute.
 He attended Ampleforth College, as had his father and most male members of the Crichton-Stuart family, but did not finish the normal five years of study.

 Early life

-Bute was born in Rothesay, Argyll and Bute, into one of Scotland's oldest families, the son of Beatrice Nicola Grace Weld-Forester and John Crichton-Stuart, 6th Marquess of Bute, and a descendant of the 18th-century Prime Minister, the 3rd Earl of Bute.
-He was formally known as Earl of Dumfries, or as Johnny Dumfries.
+Bute was born in Rothesay into one of Scotland's oldest families, the son of John, 6th Marquess of Bute, and Nicola Weld-Forester.
+He was a descendant of the 3rd Earl of Bute, an 18th-century prime minister.
+His courtesy title as heir to his father's peerage was "Earl of Dumfries".

-He had two older sisters, Sophia Crichton-Stuart, who later married the musician Jimmy Bain, and Caroline, who died in a car accident in 1984.
+He had two older sisters, Sophia, who later married the musician Jimmy Bain, and Caroline, who died in a car accident in 1984.
 He also had a younger brother, Anthony, who became an art dealer in the United States.

 The children's nanny was Helen Lightbody, who had served as nanny to Prince Charles and Princess Anne, and they were brought up in Mount Stuart House on the Isle of Bute.
 Bute later recalled how easy it was for a child to hide in the house.

 Heir to a large fortune, the young Dumfries was educated at Ampleforth College, which he left at the age of sixteen and set about pursuing a career in motor racing.